jayantur13/tabsync-cli/README.md

 ## Auto Cleanup

-Inactive devices (no activity for 5 minutes) are automatically removed, and all clients update instantly — no refresh required.
+Inactive devices (no activity for 5 minutes) are automatically removed, and all clients update instantly (may require refresh).

 ## Stop the Server